The Near Enemies of Fierce Compassion

 Kindness refers to the quality of care inherent in both yin and yang compassion.
 In yang compassion, care is evident when we protect, provide and motivate ourselves with kindness.
-Hostility may seem like the complete opposite of kindness, but it is actually a near enemy of kindness when we are engaged in protecting ourselves and others.
+A third near enemy of fierce compassion, when we are engaged in protecting ourselves and others, is hostility.
 The challenge of yang compassion is to be tough and to say “no!” (i.e., to create safe boundaries or remove threat) without developing a hostile attitude.

 Hostility is often associated with the emotion of anger and anger is a natural human emotion that we all need to survive.
 Anger is also a clear sign that we or others are in physical or emotional danger.
 This is why people on different sides of the political spectrum are so angry.
 They feel threatened.

 The critical issue is how we respond to the experience of threat and anger.
 Fierce compassion is more likely anger at injustice rather than anger at a person.
 A useful metaphor is a martial artist.
 A martial artist is a monastic on the inside and a warrior on the outside.
 It takes a lot of mental discipline to achieve such a balance.
 In our current climate of political polarization, who is taking the time to transform their anger for good?